 Bonding refers to horizontal ties between individuals with similar demographic characteristics.
 Bridging refers to horizontal ties that cross demographic divides (e.g., different religions or ethnicities).
 Linking refers to vertical ties between individuals and people in positions of formal authority or power.

-How does the SC-IQ differ from a perceived social support scale?
+How does the SC-IQ differ from a perceived social support scale like the MSPSS?

-While social support scales measure the psychological buffer of having friends or family to rely on during personal crises, the SC-IQ measures broader civic resources.
-It evaluates a community's capacity for collective action, institutional trust, and economic empowerment through diverse network bridging.
+While social support scales like the MSPSS measure the psychological buffer of having friends or family to rely on during personal crises, the World Bank SC-IQ measures broader civic resources.
+It evaluates a community's capacity for collective action, institutional trust, and economic empowerment through diverse network bridging — operating at the macro rather than micro level.

 Does this data profile replace a formal professional evaluation?